slowhandc1ap/loginWithAuth/README.md

 # 🔐 Fullstack Authentication System

 A modern, secure, and scalable fullstack authentication system built with **React**, **Express**, **MySQL**, and **Docker**.
 This project features **JWT-based authentication**, **role-based access control** (`user` and `admin`), and a responsive UI with **Tailwind CSS**.
 It supports token expiration, persistent user sessions via `localStorage`, and automated database initialization through Docker.
+## Important Notice

+This project is a **testing/demo** fullstack authentication system.
+Currently, there is **no strict verification or validation for user registration**, especially for registering as an admin.

 ---